onefact/handbook.payless.health/pages/american-hospitals.md

 ## Contribute to the One Fact Foundation

 We need help!
-If you are interested in contributing to the One Fact Foundation to enable us to deliver these free, open source resources to across communities America, please consider donating gifting $100, $1000, or $10,000 to the One Fact Foundation.
+If you are interested in contributing to the One Fact Foundation to enable us to deliver these free, open source resources across communities in America, please consider gifting $100, $1000, or $10,000 to the One Fact Foundation.
 Contributions are tax-deductible given our 501(c)(3) status (listed under Employer Identification Number or EIN, 88-2145154).
 To donate:

 * use [Stripe](https://donate.onefact.org/stripe)
 * Venmo us at [@onefact](https://account.venmo.com/u/onefact)
 * [Cash app us here](https://cash.app/$onefact)
-* or send a check to One Fact Foundation, 2093 Philadelphia Pike #1764, Claymont, DE 19703 (or via Schwab or Vanguard Charitable by using our EIN number)
+* or send a check to One Fact Foundation, 2093 Philadelphia Pike #1764, Claymont, DE 19703 (or via Schwab or Vanguard Charitable by using our EIN)